The Wedding Industry Awards 2026

 Corset foundations

-I had previously had a bespoke corset made for myself by my wonderful colleague Beth Moody, of Moody Corsetry.
+I had previously had a bespoke corset made for me by my wonderful colleague Beth Moody, of Moody Corsetry.
 While the corset is a statement piece in itself and well worth being seen, on this occasion I used it as a foundation layer to give my figure a really good shape underneath the draped green dress.
 I was not using it for tight-lacing this time, so a 3″ waist line reduction was comfortable for the hours of evening wear.

 The final finished dress… off I go to meet my friends and colleagues at the TWIA 2026 national awards night.